Wisterdy/Expense-Reimbursement-System/README.md

 ## Getting started ##
 1. git clone the repository
-2. Required a proper IDE to run the Javalin application such as Springtool, Netbeans, or Eclipse.
+2. Require a proper IDE to run the Javalin application such as Springtool, Netbeans, or Eclipse.
 3. HeidiSQL

 ## Usage ##